nextauthjs/next-auth/.github/ISSUE_TEMPLATE/feature_request.md

 - **potential problems**
 - **potential alternatives**

-You can use one of the templates set-up on **Codesandbox** to illustrate better your idea:
+You can use one of the templates set up on **CodeSandbox** to better illustrate your idea:

 - [`next-auth-example`](https://codesandbox.io/s/next-auth-example-1kktb)
 - [`next-auth-typescript-example`](https://codesandbox.io/s/next-auth-typescript-example-se32w)